Best Temperature Range for Pet Snakes (Species Comparison)

 • Stress and weakened immunity

-Providing both a warm zone and a cool zone allows your snake to self-regulate its body temperature.
+Providing both a warm zone and a cool zone allows your snake to move between them and regulate its own body temperature.

 Ideal Snake Temperature Ranges (Species Comparison)

-Below is a complete comparison chart of the best temperature ranges for common pet snakes.
+Here’s a comparison of recommended temperature ranges for common pet snake species:

-Warm Side vs Cool Side: How to Set Up a Temperature Gradient
+Warm Side vs Cool Side: Setting Up a Temperature Gradient

 Warm Side (Hot Spot)